GabrielKahn/TolstoyDickensTwain/TwainDickins.md

 Huckleberry Finn.
 Like Dickens, “fire” is a word used in a fearful context here.
 Unlike Tolstoy, we see “mother” appear in the negative column.

+  - Note The word time appears over 2000 times under the category of anticipation.
+Being that the next highest word in any category is under 800, I have left the scale as is, keeping in mind that anticipation is a function of time.

 ## Author Comparisons